esphome/voice-kit-xmos-firmware/README.md

 # voice-kit-xmos-firmware

-This repository holds the source code for the [esphome/voice-kit](https://github.com/esphome/voice-kit) XMOS microcontroller.
+This repository contains the source code for the [esphome/voice-kit](https://github.com/esphome/voice-kit) XU316 microcontroller.

 ## Building the firmware

-Steps to building the XMOS firmware for the VoiceKit.

 _NOTE: This guide was written using Debian Linux 12 (bookworm)_